soyansu108/numpy-matrix-solver/README.md

 ## Why I built it

 I built this project while learning NumPy, using matrices as a practical way to experiment with NumPy arrays and operations.

+## NumPy Learning Notes
+A notebook I created while learning NumPy using the official NumPy documentation.
+It contains examples, experiments, and notes from my learning process.
+Feel free to use it as a reference while learning NumPy.